Lists of tried and tested hotels, malls, other attractions and most importantly restaurants and cafes:

 12) Sakıp Sabancı Müzesi: Formerly the home of Sakıp Sabancı and currently a museum.
 Family portraits and furniture are displayed and temporary international exhibitions are hosted there.

 1) Istinye Park: The perfect place to shop & dine.
 International brands are located outside in a beautiful square with restaurants in the center.
 Inside the mall you’ll find a lot of stores (local/international).
-My favourite spot is the bazaar (-1) where you’ll find gourmet shops, cafes & restaurants too!
+My favourite spot is the bazaar (-1) where you’ll find gourmet shops, cafes & restaurants!

 2) Kanyan Mall: A one of a kind outdoor shopping mall.
 Beautiful architecture and atmosphere.
-The number of shops is limited but it’s worth a visit for a meal or a cup of coffee in Starbucks.
-It gets really really cold in winter.
+Lots of options for dining.

 Restaurants & Cafes:

 1) Karaköy Lokantası: Delicious Turkish dishes, marble turquoise walls and a great closure to a stroll around Karaköy’s allies.
 A family owned non-touristy restaurant that is worth visiting.
 Booking required.

 2) Martinez: I fell in love with this new comer.
 Excellent service and an enjoyable atmosphere.
 Some dishes were really good and some were average but I’d love to go again for lunch.
 Once you book, request an outdoor table as the atmosphere is more vibrant in the terrace.

 3) Bazlama: This is the place to be for breakfast nowadays.
 Colorful and yummy set menu with a sweet lady baking bread by the entrance.
 Open from Thursday to Sunday only.
 Make sure to go early to avoid the long queue.
 Location: Nisantasi.